53 Best Places to Visit in the United States of America

 South Beach is a one-mile strip of beach on the eastern edge of South Miami Beach.
 In the 1970s and 80s, South Beach was essentially a low-rent retirement community for eastern U.S. pensioners looking to live out their days in the sunshine.
 Nearby buildings sat abandoned with trash strewn about.

 Fast-forward to the present.
-A steady economy, solid governance, and immigration from Latin America and some of the best places in Europe has turned South Beach into one of the world’s great playgrounds.
+A steady economy, solid governance, and immigration from Latin America and some of the best places in Europe have turned South Beach into one of the world’s great playgrounds.

 One of the best sights of South Beach is during the evenings when the clubs and restaurants heat up and glow in the Florida dusk of Ocean Drive right in front of the vast Atlantic Ocean.